IgniteUI/igniteui-docfx/en/components/hierarchicalGrid/hierarchical_grid_load_on_demand.md

 #### Connecting our service

-One of our final steps now would be to connect our service that we created earlier for our hierarchical grid.
-Since we defined it as `Injectable` we can pass it as a provider to our application.
-We will get reference to our root grid as well by using `ViewChild` query to set its data:
+One of our final steps now would be to connect our service, that we created earlier, to our hierarchical grid.
+Since we defined it as an `Injectable`, we can pass it as a provider to our application.
+We will get a reference to our root grid as well, by using `ViewChild` query to set its data:

 ````TypeScript
 @Component({